 - Set up viewings with landlords

 - Securely book your property online.

-Finally, you can also contact local lettings agents directly - click the links below for information on these:
+You can also contact local letting agents, landlords and purpose-built student accommodation providers directly via links listed in our private accommodation guides – click the links below for information on these:

 Unlike halls accommodation, renting privately means you’ll have differing costs and commitments, which might be a bit daunting.

 So, preparation is key.
-Do lots of research and ask all the questions you can – our student's guide to private accommodation is packed full of essential information which will hopefully help you.
+Do lots of research and ask all the questions you can – this ‘how to rent’ guide is packed full of essential information which will hopefully help you.